Neel7125/DBMS-Project/README.md

 Our initiative is to make elections **easier, fairer, and transparent** using technology.
 We designed this system to ensure **every vote counts**, election authorities can **manage seamlessly**, and **citizens trust the process**.

-## 📜 License
-This project is for **academic and educational purposes**.
-Feel free to use and adapt for learning.